JamesNurdin/ECO-LEAF/timelog.md

 ### 1st February
 * *4 Hours* Made big revisions to the values used in the examples by researching more appropriate values and implemented them, along with finishing example 5.
 ### 3rd February
-* *5 Hours* Worked on main example and identified that a slight rework to static power domains will be needed where power sources should be seen as static and not the domain itself
+* *5 Hours* Worked on the main example and identified that a slight rework for static power domains will be needed where power sources should be seen as static and not the domain itself

 ## Week 21
 ### 5th February
 * *1.5 Hour* Identified the issue with the power domain and removed the static nature from that and moved it to the power sources, here power sources declare whether they are static or not, the same logic occurs.
 ### 6th February
 * *3.5 Hours* Encountered an issue with the main example where the power consumption for the drone traversing the plot was not being recorded, introduced a more streamline way for the user to integrate power consumption, also identified an issue where the power domain run method was being called twice clearing results also
-* *1 Hour* Applied the application to the drone, had an issue were I could not see a change in the power consumption after realising that the compute units for the source task where negligible and made no difference to the final value so changed them.
+* *1 Hour* Applied the application to the drone.
+Had an issue where I could not see a change in power consumption after realising that the compute units for the source task where negligible and made no difference to the final value so changed them.
 ### 7th February
 * *0.5 Hours* Meeting with Lauritz.
 ### 8th February
 * *4.5 Hours* Finished working on the logic to the final example, by: correcting issues with the number of sensors, adding the logic to the applications and the placement of them, restructuring of the file, introducing a carbon aware orchestrator.
 ### 10th February
-* *1 Hour* Initial outline and plan for the dissertation has been produced, in particular key ideas and aspects I intend to include, in addition to this I have also set up a custom compiler to allow for citations to be entered by the user.
+* *1 Hour* Initial outline and plan for the dissertation has been produced, in particular key ideas and aspects I intend to include.
+In addition to this, I have also set up a custom compiler to allow for citations to be entered by the user.
 ### 11th February
 * *2 Hours* Reworked how total available power is held for power sources in particular, moved the power_log dictionary to the parent class of power source and record all sources "remaining power" attribute, this dictionary is then used to plot available power instead of the data read from file to allow for a more accurate value.

 ## Week 22
 ### 13th February
 * *6 Hours* After looking through the code trying to ensure that the calculations were sound, I figured out the conversion between units was incorrect.
-As a result of this many hours were spent trying to resolve the issue without overhauling the power, the solution is to consider power consumed in Wh, as a result some chnages were made to carry out this.
+As a result of this, many hours were spent trying to resolve the issue without overhauling the power, the solution is to consider power consumed in Wh, as a result some chnages were made to carry out this.
 ### 14th February
 * *4 Hours* Worked on the Design aspect of the dissertation.
 ### 16th February